by Jason Wasserman MD PhD FRCPC

 Finding cancer cells in a lymph node is important because it is associated with a higher risk that the cancer cells will be found in other lymph nodes or in a distant organ such as the lungs.
 However, unlike other types of cancer, the cancer cells in an adenoid cystic carcinoma are very rarely found in a lymph node.

-Adenoid cystic carcinoma is given a metastatic stage between 0 and 1 based on the presence of cancer cells at a distant site in the body (for example the lungs).
+ACC is given a metastatic stage of 0 or 1 based on the presence of cancer cells at a distant site in the body (for example the lungs).
 The metastatic stage can only be determined if tissue from a distant site is sent for pathological examination.
 Because this tissue is rarely sent, the metastatic stage cannot be determined and is listed as MX.